 The main aim of our Fintech Scholarship is to encourage students like your good self to research the fintech sector and get excited about everything it has to offer.

-With that in mind, the application process involves writing an interesting, insightful blog post about fintech.
+With that in mind, the application process involves writing or videoing an insightful blog/vlog post about fintech.

 It doesn’t have to be long to be interesting – 400 to 500 words should do the trick.

-And although we’re the leading insurance comparison platform in Northern Ireland (we launched CompareNI.com in 2009, and were recognised with Deloitte Technology Fast 50 Awards six years in row) your blog post does not have to be about car insurance, home insurance or price comparison technologies.
+Your article should discuss 1) any barriers and benefits you think there currently are to a university education 2) potential benefits the fintech industry has for NI and for students 3) and finally any barriers to pursuing a career in fintech – we want to know any hesitations students may have so we can work towards showing them all that the fintech industry has to offer.
+And although we’re the leading price comparison platform in Northern Ireland (we launched CompareNI.com in 2009, and were recognised with Deloitte Technology Fast 50 Awards six years in row) your blog post does not have to be about car insurance, home insurance or price comparison technologies.

-Once you’ve written a top-notch piece you should publish it online on the platform of your choosing, whether that’s Medium.com, LinkedIn Pulse or your own blog.
+Once you’ve written/recorded and published your blog/vlog, you should publish it online on the platform of your choosing, whether that’s Medium.com, LinkedIn Pulse or your own blog.

 Wherever you decide to publish it, though, make sure it’s published under your own name – pseudonyms just won’t cut the mustard!